Flagstaff Downtown Dental – Family & Cosmetic Dentistry

 Ask your dentist where your crown will be made!

 Lab fabricated porcelain crowns vs. machined porcelain crowns (Cerec)

-Dr. Bacon and Dr. Stowell insist on lab fabricated custom crowns for all their patients.
+Dr. Bacon, Dr. Stowell and Dr. Blane insist on lab fabricated custom crowns for all their patients.
 The advantages of a custom crown has many advantages for the patient:

 - Superior fit- The “margins” of our crowns are unmatched by Cerec

 - Superior color match- Our lab often blend colors to get just the right shade.
 Teeth are seldom monochromatic so the one shade Cerec crown often does not blend well.